forever208/FMAE-IAT/README.md

 ### BP4D
-To use code, checkout to branch `BP4D_finetune_or_ID_adversarial`
+To use code, checkout to branch `BP4D_finetune_or_ID_adversarial` (Note that '3-layer MLP ID head' and 2-layer MLP ID head' are just for abalation)

 Our subject partitions of BP4D and DISFA follow the paper 'Multi-scale Promoted Self-adjusting Correlation Learning for Facial Action Unit Detection'
 <p align="left">